 The average loan balance for first mortgages reached a survey high of $255,539 in the third quarter.
 The average was $255,136 in the second quarter.

-Eighty percent of the 338 companies that reported data for MBA's third quarter report were independent mortgage companies, and the remaining 20 percent were subsidiaries and other non-depository institutions.
+Eighty percent of the companies that responded to MBA's third quarter survey were independent mortgage companies.
+The remainder were subsidiaries and other non-depository institutions.